scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 ------------

 Are humans unique among animals?
-We seem to be the only species that speak languages :cite:`hauserFacultyLanguageWhat2002`, but is speech somehow like other forms of acoustic communication in other animals, such as birdsong :cite:`doupeBIRDSONGHUMANSPEECH1999`?
+We seem to be the only species that speaks languages :cite:`hauserFacultyLanguageWhat2002`, but is speech somehow like other forms of acoustic communication in other animals, such as birdsong :cite:`doupeBIRDSONGHUMANSPEECH1999`?
 How should we even understand the ability of some animals to learn their vocalizations